 Alexis received her Masters in Counseling and Human Development at The University of North Texas where she trained at the Play Therapy Institute and specialized in working with children and adolescents.
 She has experience working with ADHD, trauma, depression, anxiety, and behavioral disorders.
 Alexis can help children and families with difficult issues like divorce, parenting a special needs child, stress, death and many more.
 She is committed to Champions for Children’s mission to help children be successful.

-JJ is in charge of maintaining our financial records.
+JJ is Champion's front office manager.
 She assists with the website, calendar schedules, mailings, conference registrations and curriculum sales.
 She also helps with our Resource Room and Lending Library.
 JJ received her Child Development Associate credential from the Council for Professional Recognition and has over 31 years working in the child care field.

 JJ has served as a Director, Assistant Director and Preschool teacher of all ages during that time.
 She has worked with children in her church as the Children’s Coordinator.
 She has also served as Vacation Bible School Director and as a Children’s Discipleship Training teacher.
 JJ believes if a child is taught the basic essentials for development of life at a very young age, they will be able to conquer any obstacle throughout their life and succeed.